For what it's worth, I think prologues can be useful, but I have some definite rules:

 - Background information in the prologue should be difficult to deliver by a character without it sounding like a lecture.

-You can see I followed my own rules in this example excerpt, and this prologue works (if I do say so myself).
+You can see I followed my own rules in this example excerpt, and this prologue works.
 It's set 400 years in the past.
 It has no cross-over characters.
 It quickly explains why the witches are living on a remote arctic island.
 In chapter one, I can move ahead with the specific problems facing my main character, and nobody is wondering why the heck she's living on an ice-bound island.

 Go ahead.
 Tell me why I'm not right.
 Or, give me an example of how a prologue can work when it breaks my (arbitrary) rules.
 Don't argue against my rules.
 They're mine, and I'm keeping them.
 What are your rules?
 If you don't have any rules, then you'd better do a bit of soul-searching.
 That's the premise of jazz.
 Know the rules, then you can break them.